-118.7 million Afro-Brazilians.
+112.7 million Afro-Brazilians.
 More than 1,500 Candomblé temples.
 Yoruba spoken in religious ceremony.
 Bantu words embedded in everyday Portuguese.
-Brazil is not just a country with an African past — it is a country where Africa never fully left.
+Brazil is a country where Africa never fully left.
 This is the guide to understanding it.

 Brazil received more enslaved Africans than any other country in the Americas — an estimated 4.9 million people transported across the Atlantic between the 16th and 19th centuries, according to the Slave Voyages Database.
 That is nearly half of all Africans transported to the entire Western Hemisphere.
 Today, Brazil has the largest African diaspora population outside the African continent itself.

-The 2022 Brazilian census recorded 118.7 million people identifying as preto (Black) or pardo (mixed race of African descent) — roughly 56% of Brazil's total population.
+The 2022 Brazilian census recorded 112.7 million people identifying as preto (Black) or pardo (mixed race of African descent) — 55.5% of Brazil's 203 million people (IBGE 2022 Census).
 The cultural, linguistic, and spiritual inheritance of that history is visible across the country, most intensely in the northeast: in Bahia, Maranhão, Pernambuco, and Rio de Janeiro.

 |---|---|---|---|